List of football clubs in Shropshire

 This is a list of football teams based in the English county of Shropshire sorted by which domestic league they currently compete in.
 The leagues are listed in order of their level in the English football league system.
-The list only features teams from the 1st to the 10th tier of the system.
+The list only features teams from the 1st to the 10th tier of the system, as well as some teams competing in the Welsh football league system.

 Levels 1–4

 These clubs compete in fully professional leagues, comprising levels 1–4 of the English football league system: the Premier League and the English Football League.